StrangeGirlMurph/heartofcode.org/en/index.md

 ---

 Hey!
 We're the Heart of Code.
-A FLINTA [FLINTA](https://en.wikipedia.org/wiki/FLINTA*) (women, lesbians, inter, non-binary, trans and agender people) hackspace based in Berlin.
+A [FLINTA](https://en.wikipedia.org/wiki/FLINTA*) (women, lesbians, inter, non-binary, trans and agender people) hackspace based in Berlin.
 We are a place for tech enthusiasts and nerds of all ages.
 We have a [space](/en/space.md) in the heart of Kreuzberg and organize [events](/en/events.md) for learning, sharing, tinkering, and more.